gitnitesh1995/Linux-Assignment-4/Linux Assignemnt 4.md

 ![image](https://github.com/gitnitesh1995/Linux-Assignment-4/assets/61899084/f3449e0a-c440-4e9b-b695-86ae76494fa0)

-**Q. 10Run the date command and store the output in a variable named "current_date."
+**Q10.
+Run the date command and store the output in a variable named "current_date."
 Display the value of the variable and append it to the "my_notes.txt" file.**

 root@nitesh:/home/MyFiles/Documents# current_date=$(date)